TAMARA Leisure Experiences Announces the Opening of Its Second Property in Tamil Nadu: O by TAMARA, Coimbatore | www.lokmattimes.com

 TAMARA Leisure Experiences Announces the Opening of Its Second Property in Tamil Nadu: O by TAMARA, Coimbatore

-PNN Coimbatore (Tamil Nadu) [India], November 2: Tamara Leisure Experiences, a rapidly growing responsible hospitality group with a strong ...
+Coimbatore (Tamil Nadu) [India], November 3: Tamara Leisure Experiences, a rapidly growing responsible hospitality group with a strong presence ...

 Strategically situated in the heart of Singanallur, Coimbatore’s business hub, O By Tamara, Coimbatore offers a perfect blend of tradition and modernity in the second-largest city of Tamil Nadu.
 This prime location is minutes away from cultural landmarks, iconic temples, industrial zones, and esteemed educational institutions.
 Notable attractions like the Kasthuri Sreenivasan Art Gallery and Textile Museum, Gass Forest Museum, as well as the Botanical Garden are easily accessible from the hotel.
 Additionally, the property is conveniently located just fifteen minutes from Coimbatore International Airport and eight kilometres from Coimbatore Junction railway station.